MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-server-security.md

 ---
-title: Using Microsoft SQL Server securely with Power Apps
+title: Use Microsoft SQL Server securely with Power Apps
 description: Understand how to use SQL Server securely with Power Apps.
 author: lancedMicrosoft
 ms.service: powerapps